ptprakhar/product_search_docker_package/readme.md

 Running the application
 ========================
-Entire application is running in docker containers
+Entire application is running in the docker containers

 Docker Containers
 	Zookeeper